 Average Cost of a Domain Name

 Generally, registering and renewing a custom domain costs around $12 per year — but the price can vary depending on a range of factors.
 Here is the website management cost associated with your domain name:

-Domain privacy and protection: When purchasing a domain name, you can add domain privacy and protection.
-This will prevent your personal information (including your name, address, phone number, and email) from being listed in the public WHOIS database for anyone to search and view.
+- Domain privacy and protection: When purchasing a domain name, there’s the option to add domain privacy and protection.
+This prevents your personal information (including your name, address, phone number, and email) from being listed in the public WHOIS database for anyone to search and view.
 It’s a worthwhile addition as it helps reduce the likelihood of threats and attacks on your website.
 Domain privacy and protection typically costs around $10 per year.

-Term of registration: When purchasing a domain, you can select how long you want to register your domain.
+- Term of registration: When purchasing a domain, you can select how long you want to register your domain.
 Setting it for one year will allow you to pay the least amount up front, but some registrars offer a discount for multi-year terms.
-Since this option will also allow you not to worry about the renewal process for a few years, it can be appealing.
+This option is especially appealing if you don’t want to have to remember to renew your domain yearly.

 Total cost for domain: $0 to $25 per year

-An SSL certificate is a standard security technology for securing information between a visitor’s browser and your website.
-It’s an essential addition because it ensures that sensitive information like passwords and payment information remains private, visitors expect your site to be encrypted with SSL.
+An SSL certificate is a standard security technology that secures information between a visitor’s browser and your website.
+It’s an essential addition because it ensures that sensitive information like passwords and payment information remains private.

-Fortunately, many hosted platforms like CMS Hub will include an SSL certificate in your plan.
+Fortunately, many hosted platforms including CMS Hub offer an SSL certificate in your plan.
 If you opt for a self-hosted platform, many hosting providers also include an SSL in their plans.
-HostGator, for example, includes an SSL certificate in its lowest-tiered plans.
+HostGator, for example, even features an SSL certificate in its lowest-tiered plans.

 Total cost for SSL certificate: $0 to $250 per year

 Many website builders and CMS platforms come with free templates that you can customize using a drag-and-drop editor.
 Thanks to these easy-to-use editors, you can quickly change the appearance of your site without needing to design it from scratch — and without learning how to code.

-Some platforms offer a more limited selection than others, however.
+Some platforms offer a more limited selection than others.
 In that case, you might have to purchase a premium template to get the exact look you want.

 The other 2,500 extensions in Magento’s marketplace range in price from $25 to $15,000 (!).
 While most extensions fall within a much smaller range, they can add up.